zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-307_840.md

               - Sweep: 20/1736
               - Pruned: 0-15
               - Struct: 15/15~18
-  - Save your life: How to fight language learning addiction
-    - **Strategy 0** - Wait until learning curve kicks in
-      - No other language allowed unless there be no environment for other meaningful activities
-      - Current Robbed time consumed by language addiction
-        - 4hours/(day * 8 Languages )
-          - EXPECTATION: 3.8hours NEXT ROUND
-        - `func failSafe(MAXIMUM_ACCEPTABLE_TIME=6)`
-          - *WTF?
-6 languages a day?*
-    - Strategy 1 - Above and beyond: Deplete all the language resource in the world
-    - Strategy 2 - Create your own: Esperanto for the future
-    - Strategy 3 - Poison against poison: Coding/intellectual-challenge over language
   - Efficient International Input for other languages
     - [Keyboard shortcuts for international characters](https://support.microsoft.com/en-us/topic/keyboard-shortcuts-for-international-characters-108fa0c1-fb8e-4aae-9db1-d60407d13c35)
     - ISSUE: There are so many apps with so many keyboard combination that overwrites the system default input method